morningspace/kubemacro/docs/using-kubemacro-hub.md

 #### **Description**

-?> On `Descriptin` tab, you will see the detailed information on this macro, such as what this macro is for, how to use it, and so on.
+?> On `Description` tab, you will see the detailed information on this macro, such as what this macro is for, how to use it, and so on.

 This is a sample macro to demonstrate how to write a macro by your own.
 It can be used to list pods and their containers.
 For example, to list all pods and their containers in `kube-system` namespace:
 ```shell